gillyspy/netsuite-suitecloud-sdk/packages/node-cli/DELTA.md

 many `sdf` commands can run without any config file.
 You may need to provide additional command line flags in lieu.

-There are some commands where a `manifest.xml` file or `deploy.xml` file is required in the discovered root.
-In some cases you can use `--force` which will create a temporary `manifest.xml` file and then remove it when done.
+There are some commands where a `manifest.xml` file or `deploy.xml` file is required in the discovered root, but the file isn't actually use.
+In this case you could use the hook to detect this and create a dummy file and then remove it onCompleted.
+TODO:  use `--forceManifest` which will create a temporary `manifest.xml` file and then remove it when done.

 Ranked from top priority to bottom priority